Wey VV6

-The WEY VV6 is a compact luxury crossover of Great Wall Motor’ brand, WEY.
+The Wey VV6 is a compact luxury crossover SUV produced by Great Wall Motor under the premium brand, Wey.

 Overview

-The VV6 shares the same platform as the WEY VV5 and the second generation Haval H6.
+The VV6 shares the same platform as the Wey VV5 and the second generation Haval H6.
 Prices of the VV6 ranges from 148,000 to 175,000 yuan.

-The WEY VV6 is powered by the 2.0 liter inline-4 turbo engine producing 227hp from the VV5, with the engine mated to a 7-speed dual-clutch transmission also shared with the VV5.
+The Wey VV6 is powered by the 2.0 liter inline-4 turbo engine producing 227hp from the VV5, with the engine mated to a 7-speed dual-clutch transmission also shared with the VV5.